Annual – April Fool’s Day

 1609 – Henry Hudson, an Englishman in the service of Holland, began the voyage that took him along the coast of Newfoundland.

-1808 – John Langton, first auditor general of Canada, was born at Blythe Hall near Ormskirk, England.
+1808 – John Langton, the first auditor general of Canada, was born at Blythe Hall near Ormskirk, England.

 1829 – Bytown’s first post office opened.